 Our Incan & Wari Archaeology Project in Peru is based in Lucre, a town in the Lucre Valley which is a 40-minute drive from Cusco.
 Cusco was the capital and most important city of the ancient Incan Empire, and the Lucre valley itself contains many known and undiscovered ruins from ancient civilisations.

 Our projects are based in the Pikillaqta National Park and in the Sacshayhuaman Archaeology Park.
-Through our official relationship with Peruvian Ministry of Culture, we are given exclusive access to the spaces where you can work.

 Our projects work towards clear long-term goals, with specific annual objectives.
 Every volunteer and intern we send to these projects helps us work towards these goals, no matter how long they spend on our projects.

 Every year we take a step back and look at how much progress we've made towards these goals.
 We put together a Global Impact Report, which documents our achievements.
 Find out more about the impact our global community of volunteers, interns and staff make, and read the latest report.

 Leisure activities and free time

 Peru is a vibrant country with a mix of activities for every kind of volunteer.
 Whether you’re into arts, culture, history, or nature, there’s sure to be something for you!